 At these screenings, audience members along with our screening staff are given comment cards and asked to rate each film.
 The NYCDSFF will tally the results and the highest rated films will then be invited to participate in the 14th NYC Downtown Short Film Festival which will take place June 2018.

 One must never underestimate the power of screening a new film for a NYC audience.

 Rules & Terms

-The NYCDSFF accepts submission in all genres provided they adhere to our time limitations.
+The NYCDSFF accepts submission in most genres (except for web series episodes, television pilots , music videos) provided they adhere to our time limitations.
 Films cannot be longer than 30 minutes to be considered by the festival.